LOST-STATS/lost-stats.github.io/Presentation/Figures/heatmap_colored_correlation_matrix.md

 # Draw the heatmap with the mask and correct aspect ratio
 # More details at https://seaborn.pydata.org/generated/seaborn.heatmap.html
 sns.heatmap(
     corr,  # The data to plot
     mask=mask,  # Mask some cells
-    cmap=cmap,     # What colors to plot the heatmap as annot=True,    # Should the values be plotted in the cells? vmax=.3,       # The maximum value of the legend.
-All higher vals will be same color vmin=-.3,      # The minimum value of the legend.
+    cmap=cmap,  # What colors to plot the heatmap as annot=True,  # Should the values be plotted in the cells? vmax=0.3,  # The maximum value of the legend.
+All higher vals will be same color vmin=-0.3,  # The minimum value of the legend.
 All lower vals will be same color center=0,  # The center value of the legend.
-With divergent cmap, where white is square=True,   # Force cells to be square linewidths=.5, # Width of lines that divide cells cbar_kws={"shrink": .5}  # Extra kwargs for the legend; in this case, shrink by 50% )
+With divergent cmap, where white is square=True,  # Force cells to be square linewidths=0.5,  # Width of lines that divide cells cbar_kws={
+        "shrink": 0.5
+    },  # Extra kwargs for the legend; in this case, shrink by 50% )

 # You can save this as a png with
 # f.savefig('heatmap_colored_correlation_matrix_seaborn_python.png')

 ```

 ![Heatmap Colored Correlation Matrix in Python using Seaborn]({{ "/Presentation/Figures/Images/Heatmap" | relative_url }}-Colored-Correlation-Matrix/heatmap_colored_correlation_matrix_seaborn_python.png)